mdn/content/files/en-us/web/api/webgpu_api/index.md

 - WebGL is based wholly around the use case of drawing graphics and rendering them to a canvas.
 It does not handle general-purpose GPU (GPGPU) computations very well.
 GPGPU computations are becoming more and more important for many different use cases, for example those based on machine learning models.
 - 3D graphics apps are becoming increasingly demanding, both in terms of the number of objects to be rendered simultaneously, and usage of new rendering features.

 WebGPU addresses these issues, providing an updated general-purpose architecture compatible with modern GPU APIs, which feels more "webby".
 It supports graphic rendering, but also has first-class support for GPGPU computations.
 Rendering of individual objects is significantly cheaper on the CPU side, and it supports modern GPU rendering features such as compute-based particles and post-processing filters like color effects, sharpening, and depth-of-field simulation.
-In addition, it can handle expensive computations such as culling and skinned model transformation.
+In addition, it can handle expensive computations such as culling and skinned model transformation directly on the GPU.

 ## General model